solidzone/mailmeteor-landing/_posts/2022-03-14-best-email-warmup-tools.md

 When you become serious about emailing, one thing you want to prevent is that your emails end up in spam.
 But how can you make sure your emails don’t land up in the spam folder?
 Warming up your email account may be the solution.

 Email warmup has been trending lately in the email industry.
-When you start diving into email outreach best practices, you will likely be advised to warm up your email account to increase your email deliverability, in other words: your chances to end up in the inbox folder.
+When you start diving into email outreach best practices, you will likely be advised to warm up your email account to increase your email deliverability, in other words: increase your chances to end up in the primary inbox folder.

 More and more companies are offering email warmup tools and it’s becoming hard to pick one.
 We’ve written this guide to help you understand what email warmup really is, how to do it properly and pick the right warmup tool (should you actually need one).

 Here’s what you’ll learn in this guide:

-- what is warming up an email
+- what is warming up an email?
 - why use an email warm up service? (and do you need one?)
-- what is the best email warmup tool
+- what is the best email warmup tool?
-- how to warm up your email for free
+- how to warm up your email for free?

 Before we dive into the details, here is a foretaste of our ranking.